Compulsory individual equipment list

 - Thermal and or fleece top (in addition to compulsory long sleeve top)

-- For the mountain hike/fell run on Day 1, our insurers recommend that you wear Walking Boots.
-However, you may choose to wear fell running shoes for speed
+- For the mountain hike on Day 1, our Insurers strongly recommend that you wear walking boots.

 - Quick drying clothing with layers (e.g. base layers) to adapt to the changeable conditions (no jeans or thick cotton).